-Araucaria excelsa can be grown as ornamental plant that reaches up to 1-2 meters in height when kept indoor.
-It grows slowly in indoors approximately less than 15 cm a year which makes it an attractive plant at homes, living rooms and entrance halls in containers.
-It is the only specie of Araucaria which can be used as indoor Christmas tree.
-It can also be planted outdoors separately in gardens, streets and avenues.
+Araucaria excelsa can be grow as ornamental plant that reaches up to 1-2 meters in height when keep in indoor.
+It grows slowly in indoors approximately less than 15 cm a year.
+This property makes it an attractive plant at homes, living rooms and entrance halls in containers.
+Araucaria excelsa is the only specie of Araucaria which can be use as indoor Christmas tree.
+It can also be plant outdoors separately in gardens, streets and avenues.
 The tolerant nature of plant from salt and wind makes it an ideal plant for coastal areas in tropical and sub-tropical regions.

-Araucaria excelsa can be propagated through seeds or cuttings.
-The cuttings taken from dynamic material will grow upright but the cuttings taken from horizontal branches will maintain horizontal growth instead of normal upright growth.
+Araucaria excelsa can be propagate through seeds or cuttings.
+The cuttings taken from dynamic material will grow upright.
+But the cuttings take from horizontal branches will maintain horizontal growth instead of normal upright growth.
 The rooting take place within 2 to 3 months.
 The plant should be planted in large enough container for it rooting.
-However, it will take several years to reach the size of purchased plant.
+However, it will take several years to reach the size of purchase plant.

-- It prefers well drained soil however, it can grow on acidic and salty soil.
+- Soil: It prefers well drained soil however, it can grow on acidic and salty soil.

-- The ideal temperature for plant growth is 7-24˚C.
+- Temperature: The ideal temperature for plant growth is 7-24˚C.

-- It prefers relative medium humidity therefore, occasionally mist spraying is required.
+- Humidity: It prefers relative medium humidity therefore, occasionally mist spraying is require.

-- If the plant is kept in indoor in a container, then it required enough space to spread its roots.
+- Space for roots: If the plant is keep in indoor in a container, then it require enough space to spread its roots.

-- It do not needs pruning at all but dead branches should be removed.
+- Pruning: It do not needs pruning at all but dead branches should be remove.

-- It is tolerant to the frost but extremely low temperature cause damage to pot plants.
+- Frost Tolerance: It is tolerant to the frost but extremely low temperature cause damage to pot plants.

-- It required liquid fertilizer after every two weeks for rapid growth.
+- Fertilization: It requires liquid fertilizer after every two weeks for rapid growth.

-- Mealybugs are the most common pests of Araucaria that cause white areas on leaves and stems but can be removed by spraying with appropriate pesticide.
+- Pest Attack: Mealybugs are the most common pests of Araucaria.
+They causes white areas on leaves and stems but can be remove by spraying with appropriate pesticide.

 Uses of Araucaria excelsa

-- The wood is soft, high quality and good for turning.
-At one time it was used heavily for construction purposes.
+- The wood of Araucaria excelsa is soft, high quality and good for turning.
+At one time it is use heavily for construction purposes.

-- It is grown as an ornamental houseplant in areaswhere winters are too cold and used as a Christmas tree.
+- It is grow as an ornamental houseplant in areas where winters are too cold and used as a Christmas tree.